Amateur Radio Is...

 Robot Research, Inc. expanded its successful product line of Amateur Radio SSTV hardware to include commercial applications of SSTV in the 1980s.

 The Shuttle Amateur Radio Experiment (SAREX) carried onboard Space Shuttle Challenger by NASA Astronaut Tony England, W0̸ORE in 1985 carried with it SSTV hardware, and its use established the very first time a 2-way exchange of television images was made between the earth and a manned orbiter.
-NASA was so impressed by this historic accomplishment that it adopted the practice in their space program.
+NASA was so impressed by this historic accomplishment that it adopted the practice in their space program from that point forward.

 The first exchange of television images between the Earth and a manned orbiter occurred via Amateur Radio through the SAREX experiment carried onboard the Space Shuttle Challenger in 1985.